Robin Orr: Music

-A CD of his orchestral music, including the Italian Overture (1952), From the Book of Philip Sparrow for soprano and strings setting John Skelton (1969), Rhapsody for string orchestra (1958) and Journeys and Places for soprano and orchestra setting Edwin Muir (1971) was issued in 2000 to mark the composer's 90th birthday.Kemp, Ian.
-'Robin Orr at 90: Age of Gold' in Musical Times No 1866, Spring 1999, p 11-17 A further CD of his chamber music, including Max Rostal's historic 1948 recording of the Sonatina for Violin and Piano (1941), as well as other archive recordings of the Violin Sonata (1947), Serenade for String Trio (1948, rev. 1989) and Duo for Violin and Cello in one movement (1953, rev. 1965), was issued for the centenary in 2009.
+A CD of his orchestral music, including the Italian Overture (1952), From the Book of Philip Sparrow for soprano and strings setting John Skelton (1969), Rhapsody for string orchestra (1958) and Journeys and Places for soprano and orchestra setting Edwin Muir (1971) was issued in 2000 to mark the composer's 90th birthday.
+A further CD of his chamber music, including Max Rostal's historic 1948 recording of the Sonatina for violin and piano (1941), as well as other archive recordings of the Violin Sonata (1947), Serenade for string trio (1948, rev. 1989) and Duo for violin and cello in one movement (1953, rev. 1965), was issued for the centenary in 2009.
 The chamber music shows a growing maturity of compositional technique and intensity of feeling, especially after the war (for instance in the slow dolente movement of the 1947 Violin Sonata).
 The Serenade shows the growing influence on Central European expressionism on his music.
 The Duo for violin and cello is so dense it sometimes sounds almost like a string quartet.

 The Sinfonietta Helvetica (1990) was his final orchestral work.
 It written in Switzerland, where he had a second home near Klosters, to mark the 700th anniversary of the Swiss confederation.
 It was first performed at the Glasgow Royal Concert Hall on 6 December 1991 by the BBC Scottish Symphony Orchestra, conducted by Feodor Glushchenko.